 A Short Introduction to the Community

 Camphill Dingle was founded in September 2004 and is the most westerly Community in Ireland.
 We are far away from all our Camphill neighbours - which means that we are very much involved with our local Community of neighbours and the people of Dingle.
-Currently , there are 6 adults with special needs living in two rented houses with a number of co-workers - though we are working very hard at the moment to build our first house which is quite a challenge when there is no funding.
+Currently , there are 6 adults with special needs living in Tearmann an tSolais.

 The people in our Community need varying amounts of care so that we prefer to talk about working alongside each other rather than working with each other.
 By working alongside each other in a team , people are able to reach their full potential - regardless of their abilities.

-Everyone, regardless of their length of stay in Camphill, is a volunteer.
-We all work together to develop and maintain Community life, therefore working hours cannot be fixed.
-We offer our time to help each other as one would do in a large family or a Community of friends.
-A normal day would start at 7.30, helping to get people up and preparing breakfast.
-At 9.15 there is a morning gathering where the day is looked at and after that the different work teams start.
-We have a tea break at 11 a.m. and lunch is at 1p.m. - after which we all help to clear up so that everyone can have a well-deserved rest.
+A normal day would start at 7.30am, helping people to get up and preparing breakfast. at 9.15am there is a morning gathering where the day is looked at and after that the different work teams start.
+We have a tea break at 11am and lunch at 1pm - after which we all help to clear up so that everyone can have a well-desereved rest.
 During the lunch break, co-workers need to maintain a certain awareness that everything is alright.
-Work starts again at 2.45 p.m.At 4 p.m. there is a break for tea and we finish work at 5.30 in order to get back to the houses for supper at 6 p.m.
-In the evenings, there can be social and cultural activities and there will also be some meetings.
-Sometimes we watch a film together and otherwise the evenings give us space to play games, write letters, make music or go for walks in our beautiful surroundings
+Work starts again at 2.45pm. at 4pm there is a break for tea and we finsh work at 5.30pm in order to get back to Tearmann for supper at 6pm.
+In the evenings there can be social and cultural activities.
+Sometimes we watch a film together, play games, write letters, make music or go for walks in our beautiful surroundings.

 Throughout the year, there are a number of Christian festivals that are celebrated in Camphill.
 It is expected that you join in so that everyone is able to enjoy the occasion, still receiving the proper care and support that they require.
 It is also part of our unique experience in Camphill to help create the festivals.
 Offering your artistic talents or even your goodwill to help create a play or concert will be greatly appreciated